syncfusion-content/maui-docs/MAUI/Effects-View/Getting-Started.md

 {% endhighlight %}

-## Create a simple Effects View
+## Step 4: Create a simple Effects View

 This section explains how to create a Effects View and configure it.
 The control can be configured entirely in C# code or by the XAML markup.

 ### Adding a SfEffectsView control

-Step 1: Add the NuGet to the project as discussed in the above reference section.

-Step 2: Add the namespace as shown in the following code sample.
+Add the namespace as shown in the following code sample.

 {% tabs %}